 And starting a business from home has never been easier.
 If you Google “how to start a small business from home,” you’ll find plenty of free resources to help you get your home business up and running.

 Not sure what kind of home-based business would work best for you?
-We’ve compiled a list of some of the most profitable home business ideas below is a great starting point.
+We’ve compiled a list of some of the most profitable home business ideas that you can use as a starting point.
 And if nothing stands out as being your perfect home-based business, use these work-from-home ideas to inspire you to come up with the right one for you.